 Is hemp still illegal?

 In 1970, the Controlled Substances Act went into effect and named cannabis a Schedule 1, along with crystal meth, cocaine, LSD and heroin, to name a few.
-By definition, a Schedule 1 drug has high potential for abuse and no accepted medical use.
+By definition, a Schedule 1 drug has a high potential for abuse and no accepted medical use.

 Only with the passage of the Agricultural Improvement Act of 2018 did the federal government finally remove certain hemp products from the Controlled Substances Act.